-CRITICAL ACCOUNTING ESTIMATES
+CRITICAL ACCOUNTING POLICIES AND ESTIMATES

 We maintain our accounting records in accordance with GAAP and as directed by the Commissions to which our operations are subject.
 The process of preparing financial statements in accordance with GAAP requires the use of estimates on the part of management.
 The estimates used by management are based on historic experience and an understanding of current facts and circumstances.
 Management believes that the following accounting policies are critical because they involve a higher degree of complexity and judgment, and can have a material impact on our results of operations, financial condition, and cash flows of the business.
-These policies and their key characteristics are discussed in detail in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 (2022 Annual Report on Form 10-K).
-They include:
+These policies and their key characteristics are discussed in detail in the Company's Company's Annual Report on Form 10-K for the year ended December 31, 2022 (2022) December 31, 2023 (2023) Annual Report on Form 10-K. They include:

 - revenue recognition;

 - regulated utility accounting;

 - income taxes; and

-- pension and postretirement health care benefits.
+- pension, which includes supplemental executive retirement plan (SERP), and postretirement health care benefits.

-For the nine months ended September 30, 2023, there were no changes in the methodology for computing critical accounting estimates, no additional accounting estimates met the standards for critical accounting policies, and there were no material changes to the important assumptions underlying the critical accounting estimates.
+For the nine three months ended September 30, 2023 March 31, 2024, besides the change noted below there were no other changes in the methodology for computing critical accounting estimates, no additional accounting estimates met the standards for critical accounting policies, and there were no material changes to the important assumptions underlying the critical accounting estimates.